eliangcs/pystock-crawler/README.rst

 * ``pystock-crawler reports`` grabs fundamentals

 ``<exchanges>`` is a comma-separated string that specifies the stock exchanges you want to include.
-Only NYSE and NASDAQ are supported.
+Current, NYSE, NASDAQ and AMEX are supported.

 The output file of ``pystock-crawler symbols`` can be used for ``<symbols>`` argument in ``pystock-crawler prices`` and ``pystock-crawler reports``